- Accepted Outside Certifications

 - Were there any photographers at the event?

 Accepted Outside Certifications: Texas Region Time Trials recognizes on track certifications from groups besides SCCA.
 A list of commonly accepted certifications are listed below.
-This list is not conclusive, and if you do not see your certification listed please feel free to contact our Chief Driving Instructor.
+This list is not conclusive.
+Please contact our Chief Driving Instructor before signing up for the event.
+See the Contacts page for info.

 - SCCA Club Race competition license